-Co-Requisites: QM 107C Recommended Prep: English and math skills at the high school Common Core level.
+Co-Requisites: QM 107C

+Recommended Prep: English and math skills at the high school Common Core level.

-QM 107C: Quantitative Methods in Automotive Tech QM 107C covers the quantitative methods, reasoning, and applications necessary to perform tasks and solve problems encountered by automotive technologists.
+QM 107C: Quantitative Methods in Automotive Tech

+This course covers the quantitative methods, reasoning, and applications necessary to perform tasks and solve problems encountered by automotive technologists.
 The quantitative methods covered include computational operations; geometry and measurement; ratio, proportion, and percent; statistics and probability; and trigonometry.
 Applications include major automotive systems such as engines, drive train, chassis, and suspension.
-QM 107C is designed for Automotive Technology degrees and certificates but does not satisfy the Foundation Symbolic Reasoning (FS) core requirement of an Associate in Arts degree.
+QM 107C is designed for the Automotive Technology program's degree and certificates, but does not satisfy the Foundation-Quantitative Reasoning (FQ) core requirement of an Associate in Arts degree.